Thandi Sibisi

-Ithandile Sibisi (born 4 November 1986) is a South African art dealer who owns Sibisi Gallery.
-She founded Sibisi Gallery in 2012, at the age of 25, making her the first black woman to own an art gallery in South Africa.
-Sibisi Gallery, also one of the first black female owned galleries in the world became part of the establishment in the contemporary African art space.
+Thandiwe Ithandile Sibisi (born 4 November 1986) is a South African art dealer and gallerist whose career has been central to the expansion of contemporary African art markets on the continent.
+In 2012, at the age of 25 she established Sibisi Gallery in the Melrose Arch precinct of Johannesburg, becoming the first Black woman to own and operate an art gallery in South Africa.
+Sibisi Gallery, also one of the first black female owned galleries in the world became part of the establishment in the contemporary African art space showcasing artists from across the continent.

 Early life and education

 Sibisi was born on 4 November 1986 in Estcourt, South Africa to Siphiwo Sibisi and Sizeni MaMncube Sibisi.
 She is the last born of 9 children.
 Sibisi grew up in Weenen, a small town well known for its political and tribal conflicts.
 Sibisi and her family lived in a village named KwaMtebhelu, surrounded by faction fighting.
 Sibisi and her family moved to Ladysmith when she was 7-years-old to escape the conflict in Weenen.

 Sibisi's parents were subsistence farmers of corn and cattle.
 Sibisi grew up herding cows and tending to the corn fields with her mother, father and siblings.
 Sibisi credits this time as her best years, and her mother, her best teacher, "she instilled in me a deep profound love for Africa.
 She told me stories about the history of a glorious continent and taught me to love it and serve it always".

 Sibisi studied Business Management at the University of Johannesburg and dropped out after one year to start her own business in marketing.
 Sibisi inspired by her rural South African roots started Invogue Concepts at the age of 18, with the aim to propagate African arts and culture.
 Her aim was to shine a spotlight on African arts and culture, remind Africans of their intrinsic identity by showcasing it to the world.